JimShady/laei_river_data/method_summary.md

 ### Group 4 NOx
 ![Map of PLA berths](https://github.com/JimShady/laei_river_data/blob/master/maps/emissions_nox_group_4.png)

+## Problems

-## Large grids with no GPS data
+### 1km by 1km grids with emissions but no GPS points

 Now have a problem though, as there are 1km by 1km emission grid areas from the PLA, with emissions for sailing/berth, where there is no GPS data.
 So the small grid squares in those areas have a `contribution` of 0 and can't distribute the emissions.
+For example
-For example `unique_geom_id` area 11 has the below emissions.
+`unique_geom_id` area 11 has the below emissions.

 ```r
 Simple feature collection with 3 features and 6 fields